docsforadobe/premiere-scripting-guide/9 - Component Parameter object/componentparam.rst

 ----

-.. _componentParam.findNextKey:
+.. _componentParam.getColorValue:

-findNextKey
+getColorValue
 *********************************************

-``componentParam.findNextKey(timeToCheck)``
+``componentParam.getColorValue()``

 **Description**

-Returns the keyframe temporally subsequent to the provided ``timeToCheck``.
-Note: This can only be set on parameters which support keyframing.
+Obtains the value of the component parameter stream.
+Note: This can only work on parameters which are not time-variant.

 **Parameters**

-Starts search from ``timeToCheck``.
+The ``newValue`` must be of the appropriate type for the component parameter stream; passing **1** for ``boolUpdateUI`` will force Premiere Pro to update its UI, after updating the value of the stream.

 **Returns**

-Returns a **Time** value, indicating when the closest keyframe is, or **0** if there is no available subsequent keyframe.
+Returns a **Color** containing the values found in the component parameter stream, or **0** if unsuccessful.

 ----